Diane's Flower Seeds

 40 seeds $3.00

-Cherokee Trail of Tears produces 5" long, green beans.
+Cherokee Trail of Tears produces 5" long green beans.
 Not stringless, but very tasty.
-The shiny, black seeds are good for soup.
+The shiny black seeds are good for soup.
 Saved by Dr. John Wyche, whose Cherokee ancestors brought it with them on the Trail of Tears in 1838.
+Native American heirloom.

 Bean Christmas Lima